Julie-nguyen5960/creative_coding_blog/posts/first-blog-page.md

 **list of concepts to replicate the work**

-- The drawing function prompting to draw a rectangle: rect ()
+- The drawing function prompting to draw a rectangle/square: rect () or square ()
 - To set a range of colours to appear, either using RGB or HSB: Fill ()
 - Track the number of frames drawn: frameCount
 - possibly using the mode RADIUS instead of CENTER: rectMode (RADIUS).